What is Soliqua and how is it used?

-The long-acting effect of the insulin glargine component of SOLIQUA 100/33 may delay recovery from hypoglycemia.
+The long-acting effect of insulin glargine may delay recovery from hypoglycemia.

 Acute Kidney Injury

-Acute kidney injury and worsening of chronic renal failure, which may sometimes require hemodialysis, has been reported postmarketing in patients treated with GLP-1 receptor agonists, such as lixisenatide, a component of SOLIQUA 100/33.
+Acute kidney injury and worsening of chronic renal failure, which may sometimes require hemodialysis, has been reported post marketing in patients treated with SOLIQUA 100/33.
 Some of these events were reported in patients without known underlying renal disease.
 A majority of the reported events occurred in patients who had experienced nausea, vomiting, diarrhea, or dehydration.

 Monitor renal function when initiating or escalating doses of SOLIQUA 100/33 in patients with renal impairment and in patients reporting severe gastrointestinal reactions.
 Advise patients of the potential risk of dehydration due to gastrointestinal adverse reactions and take precautions to avoid fluid depletion.
 SOLIQUA 100/33 is not recommended in patients with end-stage renal disease [see Use In Specific Populations].

-Patients may develop antibodies to insulin and lixisenatide, components of SOLIQUA 100/33, following treatment.
+Patients may develop antibodies to insulin and lixisenatide following treatment.
 A pooled analysis of studies of lixisenatide-treated patients showed that 70% were antibody positive at Week 24.
 In the subset of patients (2.4%) with the highest antibody concentrations (>100 nmol/L), an attenuated glycemic response was observed.
-A higher incidence of allergic reactions and injection-site reactions occurred in antibody positive patients [see Anaphylaxis and Serious Hypersensitivity Reactions and ADVERSE REACTIONS].
+A higher incidence of allergic reactions and injection-site reactions occurred in antibody positive patients [see Anaphylaxis And Serious Hypersensitivity Reactions, ADVERSE REACTIONS].